-In 2013, the Durham County Board of Commissioners, the Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO), and GoTriangle adopted an ILA to govern procedures for amending the Bus and Rail Investment Plan, which was originally adopted in 2011.
+In 2013, the Durham County Board of Commissioners, the DCHC MPO, and GoTriangle adopted an ILA to govern procedures for amending the Bus and Rail Investment Plan, which was originally adopted in 2011.
 In 2017, a new Durham County Transit Plan was adopted, and the ILA procedures extended to the new Transit Plan.
 The ILA stipulates that a change of more than \$500,000 to bus services is considered a material change, and therefore must be approved by all three parties to the ILA.

 Several items are considered material changes because of the amount of funding increase that is requested in the FY21 Work Plan.
-All of these funding requests have been deemed to be within budget in FY21 due to the discontinuation of D-O LRT.
+All of these funding requests have been deemed to be within budget in FY21.
 The FY21 Work Plan was released for public comment by the Staff Work Group (SWG) on April 15, 2020.
 A short description of each project is given below, and the project sheet for each project is attached.

-Transit Emphasis Corridors- a Transit Emphasis Corridor (TEC) is a set of infrastructure improvements to provide additional amenities to transit riders, upgrade pedestrian and/or bicycle facilities to improve access to transit, and roadway construction to improve the reliability of transit vehicles.
+Fayetteville Street Transit Emphasis Corridor - a Transit Emphasis Corridor (TEC) is a set of infrastructure improvements to provide additional amenities to transit riders, upgrade pedestrian and/or bicycle facilities to improve access to transit, and roadway construction to improve the reliability of transit vehicles.
 The 2017 Plan only budgeted \$2.6M for TECs.
 However, in order to fully realize the benefits that TECs can provide to transit users and providers, as well as address increasing costs of pedestrian infrastructure, the amount requested by the City of Durham, on behalf of GoDurham, is significant.
+The City of Durham proposed to expand the scope of the Fayetteville Street TEC to encompass the length of the street from Lakewood Avenue to Riddle Road.
+The budget will increase to a total of \$10.78M, \$2M of which will be budgeted in FY21.